Coherent Raman scattering microscopy

 Coherent Raman scattering (CRS) microscopy is a multi-photon microscopy technique based on Raman-active vibrational modes of molecules.
 The two major techniques in CRS microscopy are stimulated Raman scattering (SRS) and coherent anti-Stokes Raman scattering (CARS).
-SRS and CARS were theoretically predicted and experimental realized in the 1960s.
+SRS and CARS were theoretically predicted and experimentally realized in the 1960s.
 In 1982 the first CARS microscope was demonstrated.
 In 1999, CARS microscopy using a collinear geometry and high numerical aperture objective were developed in Xiaoliang Sunney Xie's lab at Harvard University.
 This advancement made the technique more compatible with modern laser scanning microscopes.
 Since then, CRS's popularity in biomedical research started to grow.
 CRS is mainly used to image lipid, protein, and other bio-molecules in live or fixed cells or tissues without labeling or staining.
 CRS can also be used to image samples labeled with Raman tags, which can avoid interference from other molecules and normally allows for stronger CRS signals than would normally be obtained for common biomolecules.
 CRS also finds application in other fields, such as material science and environmental science.